uipath-certification/uipath-certification.github.io/_posts/2020-9-9-orc-job-status-prevent-robot-deletion.md

 layout: answered-question
 author: Serge
 title: Which job status(es) will prevent the deletion of an associated robot?
-blurb: This Uipath test question checks if you know which status prevents Orchestrator robot deletion.
+blurb: Watch out for pending and running job statuses if you are asked how to delete an associate robot in Orchestrator on the UiPath Certification Exam.
 difficulty: 6
 objective: 8.1 Describe how to provision attended and unattended robots to UiPath Orchestrator
 canonical: https://www.rpacertified.com//2020/09/09/orc-job-status-prevent-robot-deletion.html